-Deferred compensation funds are public pension or retirement funds for the purposes of Section 17 of Article xvi of the Constitution.
+Deferred compensation funds are public pension or retirement funds for the purposes of Section 17 of Article XVI of the Constitution.

-(a) For purposes of this section, "Proposition 1a receivable" means the right to payment of moneys due or to become due to a local agency, pursuant to clause (iii) of subparagraph (B) of the paragraph (l) of subdivision (a) of Section 25.5 of Article xiii of the California Constitution and Section 100.06 of the Revenue and Taxation Code.

-(b) Notwithstanding any other law, a local agency may purchase, with its revenue, Proposition 1a receivables sold pursuant to Section 53999.

-(c) A purchaser of Proposition 1a receivables pursuant to this section shall not offer them for sale pursuant to Section 6588.
+- (a) For purposes of this section, "Proposition 1A receivable" means the right to payment of moneys due or to become due to a local agency, pursuant to clause (iii) of subparagraph (B) of paragraph (1) of subdivision (a) of Section 25.5 of Article XIII of the California Constitution and Section 100.06 of the Revenue and Taxation Code. - (b) Notwithstanding any other law, a local agency may purchase, with its revenue, Proposition 1A receivables sold pursuant to Section 53999. - (c) A purchaser of Proposition 1A receivables pursuant to this section shall not offer them for sale pursuant to Section 6588.